dlanza1/ExDeMon/doc/users-manual/define-metrics.md

 ## When they are generated

 The computation and further generation of a new metric will be trigger when the variables listed in the "when" parameter are updated.
 You can set "when" to ANY, it will trigger the generation when any of the variables is updated (default).
-You can also set "when" to BATCH, so the generation will be triggered not by any variable updated but in every Spark Streaming batch.
+You can also set "when" to BATCH or a period like 1h, 3d or 10m, so the generation will be triggered not by any variable updated but in every Spark Streaming batch or period specified.

 > TIP for a defined metric which aggregates with count to return 0.
 > ```